 Food Crawl with This Tasty Life and Pink Candles at Ridgemont High

 Dennis recently asked if I posted anything for our blogiversary!
 Hold up... it's already been 12 years?
 Who even writes for that long?
 Coincidentally, my fellow food crawl buddies.
-I had suggested getting together for eats and CC of Pink Candles at Ridgemont High took the lead in planning a food crawl around the Chula Vista area.
+I had suggested getting together for eats and CC of Pink Candles at Ridgemont High took the lead in planning a food crawl around the Chula Vista (South Bay) area.
 Mary and Jake of This Tasty Life completed our group of four.
 Those two blogs are only a couple months older than mine!
 My last food crawl was Burger Week so I'm eager to share my latest adventure!
 Carry on!

 Aqui es Texcoco

 Our first, bright and early stop was Aqui es Texcoco around 9am.
 This restaurant has participated in Tacotopia multiple times so I'm familiar with their prized lamb taco.
 Finally, I was INSIDE their storefront!